Jacklinkk/TorchGRL/README.md

 Convolution-Based
-Deep Reinforcement Learning for Multi-Agent Decision-Making in Mixed Traffic Environments** for IV 2022.

-TorchGRL is a modular simulation framework that integrates different GRL algorithms and SUMO simulation platform to realize the simulation of multi-agents decision-making algorithms in mixed traffic environment.
+Deep Reinforcement Learning for Multi-Agent Decision-Making in Mixed Traffic Environments** for IV 2022.TorchGRL is a modular simulation framework that integrates different GRL algorithms and SUMO simulation platform to realize the simulation of multi-agents decision-making algorithms in mixed traffic environment.
 You can  adjust the test scenarios and the implemented GRL algorithm according to your needs.
 -------------------------------------
 * [Preparation](#preparation)
 * [Installation](#installation)